omar893/omar893/README.md

 ### Hi there 👋

+I am currently studying Dev-ops software development at Mission Ready HQ

+Learning MERN stack and have a basic understanding of Java and C++

+Email me: omar@abouelkheirnz.com

 <!--
 **omar893/omar893** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.